-"All present!"
+"All present or accounted for!"
 The first platoon sergeant responded with a salute.

 "Three unaccounted for!"
 I said from my position as acting platoon sergeant, with a snappy salute.

 "Thank you."
-The captain looked down as he returned my salute.
+The captain looked down in mock disappointment when he returned my salute.

-"All present, or accounted for!"
+"All present!"
 The third platoon sergeant shouted with his salute.

 "All present!"
 The fourth platoon sergeant said, with his salute.

 "Outstanding!"
 Captain Ibanez shouted, performing his little act before acknowledging the salute.
-He looked slowly across the platoons of soldiers, then shouted "All privates, drop and give me twenty!"
+He looked slowly across the platoons, then shouted "All privates, drop and give me twenty!"

 Many of the company privates were laughing as the non-commissioned officers performed the required pushups.

 "Recover!
 The battalion commander woke us early for an EDRE.
-That means Emergency Deployment and Readiness Exercise for the new people.
+For the new people, that means Emergency Deployment and Readiness Exercise.
 At Ease!"
 Captain Ibanez ordered.